-The complaint shall be presented to the compliance officer who shall maintain a log of complaints received, providing each with a code number and date stamp.
+The complaint shall be presented to the compliance officer who shall maintain a log of complaints received, providing each with a code number and date stamp, and subsequent related actions to the extent required by oversight agencies.

 Complaints filed pursuant to this Policy must be in writing and signed.
 A signature may be handwritten, typed (including in an email) or electronically generated.
-Only complaints regarding pupil fees or LCAP compliance may be filed anonymously as set forth in this Policy.
+Only complaints regarding pupil fees, LCAP, or noncompliance with Education Code sections 243 or 244 may be filed anonymously as set forth in this Policy.
 If a complainant is unable to put a complaint in writing due to conditions such as a disability or illiteracy, Charter School staff shall assist the complainant in the filing of the complaint.